Rodrous/Scrapy/Readme.md

 2. Finding the image source
 3. Going to the source and downloading the image.

+### Modules Used
+1. Requests
+2. BeautifulSoup
+3. Concurrent
 ### Why threading?

 Threading provide a way to improve application performance through parallelism.